NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ****

-### Open Foreman's host dialog using "Host > New Host"
+### Open Foreman's host dialog using "Host > Create Host"

 ### On the Host tab name it "compute" and select to deploy on the Compute resource, the Environment, Puppet CA and Master

 For "Deploy on" use "host.localdomain (Libvirt)" instead of "Bare Metal" which will enable all the options of Compute resource libvirt like the virtual network configuration or virtual hardware.

+### On the Virtual Machine tab change the Storage type to "QCOW2"

+### On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.

 ### On the Interface tab click edit to configure the interface with identifier "eth0", select Domain and Subnet and keep the suggested IP address, for the Libvirt options choose the virtual network "foreman"

 No Mac address is required this time, but do not forget to change the Libvirt options "Network type" to "Virtual (NAT)" and "Network" to "foreman".

-### On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.

-### On the Virtual Machine tab change the Storage type to "QCOW2"

 Afterwards press "Submit" and Foreman will show the progress of virtual machine creation.
 Looking into "Virtual Machine Manager" will show you the virtual machine created with fqdn.